ax0n-pr1me/GEM-Lab-Workshop/README.md

   * This README.md file with overview and basic instructions

+  * Imagery in jpg format

+    * 13 images

+    * ~ 85 MB

+    * Nikon D810 RGB

+    * Collected with Civil Air Patrol as part of SSCAFCA Calabacillas Arroyo Project

+    * Collection height about 2500 feet Above Ground Level (AGL)

+    * Ground Sample Distance (GSD) is about 5cm

   * Survey data in CSV format

+    * WGS84 Decimal Degree

+    * NAD83 Zone 13N Northing and Easting

+    * Elevation in Meters for Both Coordinate Systems

-  * Wiki with Instructions Coming Soon
+  * Wiki page with Ground Control points shown in images

 ## Directions

 ### Download Data

+Download the Git repo by selecting the __"Clone or Download"__ button and choosing __.zip__

-If possible, download everything at the __UNM Gem Lab Data link__, if bandwidth is a limiting factor, all that is needed is the imagery found in the __*raw_data*__ folder
+If possible, download everything at the __UNM Gem Lab Data link__, if bandwidth is a limiting factor, Everything you need is available on this page

 ### Install Agisoft